Click here to see information about 2025 benefits

 As a member of a health system medical plan, it’s important for you to understand the plans’ provider networks (both plans use the same networks).
 This is fundamental to helping you pay less while receiving high-quality healthcare – and to avoid very high, unexpected out-of-network costs.

 This page will help you understand what provider networks are and how you can save on out-of-pocket costs by using healthcare providers and facilities that are in lower-cost networks.
-(Hint: the health system network is always your lowest-cost option!)

 Click here to find a provider now.